mailech/AI-Food-Freshness-Monitoring-Platform/README.md

 - Estimated shelf life
 - Food handling recommendation

-This helps users make quick decisions about food quality and consumption.
+This helps users make quick and informed decisions about food quality.

 ---

-### 📊 Freshness Scoring
+### 📊 3.
+Freshness Scoring

 The platform generates an overall freshness score on a scale of **0 to 100**.

-The score helps users understand the current quality condition of the analyzed food.
+The score provides a simple indication of the current quality condition of the analyzed food.

 ---

-### 📅 Shelf-Life Estimation
+### 📅 4.
+Shelf-Life Estimation

-The system provides an estimated remaining shelf life for the analyzed food.
+The system provides an estimated remaining shelf life for analyzed food.

-This helps users understand how soon the food should be consumed and supports better food management.
+This helps users understand when food should preferably be consumed and supports better food management.

 ---

-### 🌡️ Storage Monitoring
+### 🌡️ 5.
+Storage Monitoring

-The platform allows users to monitor important storage conditions such as:
+Users can enter and monitor important storage conditions such as:

 - Temperature
 - Humidity

-Based on the entered conditions, the system identifies the overall storage condition as:
+The system evaluates the entered conditions and classifies the overall storage condition as:

-- Good
+- **Good**
-- Warning
+- **Warning**
-- Critical
+- **Critical**

-This helps users maintain suitable storage conditions and protect food quality.
+This helps users identify unsuitable storage conditions that may affect food quality.

 ---

-### 📦 Inventory Management
+### 📦 6.
+Inventory Management

-Users can maintain their food inventory by adding information such as:
+Users can maintain their food inventory by recording:

 - Food name
 - Category